freelawproject/recap/recap-firefox/README.md

 To set up a Firefox dev environment:

+1. Once you've got RECAP installed, go to [about:config][about] and search for the option extensions.recap.developer_mode and toggle it to true.
+This changes the extension so that your uploads and experiments do not hit the live API and instead are sent to our development machine.
+This was [fixed in issue #24][24].

 1. Follow [the instructions on Mozilla's website][mdn] for setting up a development profile.
 You can mostly ignore the extensions that it wants you to install.